A web platform and hardware solution for automated cocktail mixing machines.

 Hardware Implementation

 Using the Devices page, use "Flash New Device" and then "Enroll via WiFi" for instructions.
-You should obtain a page as below.
+The ESP32 will start an access point wifi network to configure the device.

 First, generate SSL certificates for local development: